MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/data-task-automation.md

 - Start with as many manifests as your team thinks you logically need.
 Later, when the team actually starts to run the manifests, it might find that it uses fewer manifests than it expected, and it might want to merge them.
 In this case, you can merge manifests.
 - Consider separation of duties.
 For example, you might have one manifest for the setup of demo data and another manifest for the setup of the golden configuration for your environment.
 In this way, you can make sure that team members use only the manifests that they are supposed to use.
 - Consider user access to LCS.
-For example, larger and globally distributed implementation teams might have multiple instances of Finance and Operations or multiple LCS projects.
+For example, larger and globally distributed implementation teams might have multiple instances of the application or multiple LCS projects.

 ### Inheritance
 The manifest schema supports inheritance of common elements that will apply to all tasks in the manifest.
 A task can override a common element to define a unique behavior.
 The purpose of the **Shared setup** section is to minimize repetition of configuration elements, so that elements are reused as much as possible.
 The goal is to keep the manifest concise and clean, to improve maintenance and readability.